wildonion/gem/README.md

 * sharding and scaling mechanism for `ws` server.

-* balance the loads between docker services and images inside the `docker-compose` file using `k8s` on `DigitalOcean` PaaS also CI/CD configuration files based on the latest commits and managing containers using [portainer](https://www.portainer.io/), we could configure `mongodb`, `redis` and `HAproxy` services as a container inside the `DigitalOcean` PaaS.
+* balance the loads between conse docker service and image inside the `docker-compose` file using `k8s` on `DigitalOcean` PaaS also CI/CD configuration files based on the latest commits and managing containers using [portainer](https://www.portainer.io/).

+* since the conse bot doesn't have DB IO thus handling shared states between different instances can be almost impossible which is better not to run multiple instance of the bot for clustering and load balancing since the bot is already sharded.

 * complete conse discrod monitoring bot, also run the bot loop `ws` shards based on a specific event inside the app.